Learnittoownit/plant/README.md

-# 🌱 PlantApp
+# 🌱 Planto
 ## Your Smart Plant Watering Reminder

 ## 🌟 Overview

-PlantApp is a native iOS application built with SwiftUI designed to help plant lovers manage their indoor gardens effortlessly.
+Planto is a native iOS application built with SwiftUI designed to help plant lovers manage their indoor gardens effortlessly.
 It simplifies the often-complex task of plant care by providing a clean interface to track watering needs, light requirements, and room locations for all your plants, complete with local notifications for timely watering reminders.

 ## ✨ Features

 Customizable Plant Profiles: Easily add and edit new plant entries with details like name, room location, light requirements, and specific water amount/schedule.

 Intelligent Water Tracking: Mark plants as watered for the day with a simple tap, contributing to a daily progress bar.